 - Winter Palace of the Bogd Khan – Ulaanbaatar.
 The only remaining palace of the emperor of Mongolia, Bogd Khan.
 This complex of buildings includes six temples, nature and art collections of Bogd Khan.

 - Fossil finds – the legendary dinosaur graveyards of Mongolia have been like Eldorado to paleontologists.
-Secluded valleys and canyons near Gobi desert are packed with fossilized bones of extinct reptiles and amphibians.
-State of preservation often is surprising – this was the first place in the world where dinosaur eggs were found, world famous "fighting dinosaurs" (Velociraptor and Protoceratops) were found here in 1971.
+Secluded valleys and canyons near the Gobi desert are packed with fossilized bones of extinct reptiles and amphibians.
+State of preservation often is surprising – this was the first place in the world where dinosaur eggs were found, world-famous "fighting dinosaurs" (Velociraptor and Protoceratops) were found here in 1971.

 Featured: Erdene Zuu monastery

 Erdene Zuu monastery for centuries was key religious, intellectual and political center of medieval Mongolia.
 Parts of this important historical landmark have been preserved up to this day, surviving even the grave perils of Socialist times.

 Mongolia is a land of constant surprises.
 Renowned for its classic rolling steppe land -from where, in times past, nomadic Mongol clans and confederations swept out to conquer much of the known world.

 Mongolia is landlocked between its neighbors China and Russia in the heart of Asia.
 For centuries after the disintegration of Genghis Khan’s empire it was ruled by one or the other, but in 1990 the Mongols embraced democracy.
 Now, after two centuries of Manchu stagnation and seventy years of Soviet communism, they are rebuilding their national heritage.
 Rarely in the news but making progress toward a market economy, this resource-rich but infrastructure-poor country is a land of pioneers, and its greatest asset is the Mongol people, who are friendly, cooperative, ambitious, and well educated.